adelmuursepp/adelmuursepp/README.md

 ## 🔭 Shortly, some of my formal experience
 - Working in a construction automation startup to use robotics in home building and training ML models to make construction more efficient
+- Past internship experience in Scotiabank, Cisco & IBM
+- LLM and Cyber Security researcher at the University of Toronto, under the supervision of Prof. Saileshwar
 - Workshop Lead at U of T Web Dev Club and a Microsoft Student Ambassador
 - Indicium research project in a team of five students in University of Toronto under Prof. Pooja Vashisth's guidance using React and Flask
 - Designing and hosting a React website for logistics company in UK as a freelancer: [Try it out](https://webcafs.netlify.app/)